 If these four conditions hold for $\alpha$, $\beta$ and $\rho$, then $\{A,B\}$ admits a conic interactive pair with sector $\mathbf{K}$. \end{lemma} \begin{proof} It is clearly equivalent to identify conditions for when the translates of $J(\oC\setminus \mathbf{K})=\oC\setminus J(\mathbf{K})$ under $\widetilde{B}=JBJ$ are pairwise disjoint.
 First observe that

 is a Euclidean isometry, a rotation with fixed point $\widetilde{P} = - (i\rho/2) \csc(\pi/q)$.

 Next we want to identify $J(\mathbf{K})$.
-The boundary of this region must be symmetric across the imaginary axis, and must be the intersection of two circles which meet at angle $2\pi/p$ at the points $0=J(\infty)$ and $J(P)=1/P = -2i\sin (\pi/p)$.
-The center of these circles must lie on the line $\Im(z)=-\sin (\pi/p)$ and both circles must have the same radius.
-This means they are isometric circles for a rotation of order $p$ with fixed points $0$ and $-2i\sin (\pi/p)$.
+The boundary of this region must be symmetric across the imaginary axis, and must be the intersection of two discs which meet at angle $2\pi/p$ at the points $0=J(\infty)$ and $J(P)=1/P = -2i\sin (\pi/p)$.
+The centre of these discs must lie on the line $\Im(z)=-\sin (\pi/p)$ and both discs must have the same radius.
+This means they are isometric discs for a rotation of order $p$ with fixed points $0$ and $-2i\sin (\pi/p)$.
 That must be